thefinn93/munin-plugins/README.md

-Some munin plugins for a minecraft server.
+Some munin plugins I wrote.
+Still moving from being a Minecraft specific repo, so if you see any references to Minecraft where they don't belong, let me know (or fix it and pull request)

 Install
 -------